Tsimwi/Teaching-HEIGVD-AMT-2019-Project-One/doc/WHAT_IMPLEMENTED.md

 ![uml](./img/domain_uml.png)

-#### Mockups
+#### 1.2 Mockups

 To help us visualize the domain, we made mockups of what we through our pages would look like.
-Here is some of them.
+Here are some of them.

 The **characters** page :